powercloudsdn/documentation/product/pricing.md

 ---
 title: Product Pricing
 description: MikroCloud services can be ordered and attached to MikroTik routers on an à la carte basis.
-Billing is calculated on an hourly basis.
+Prices work off a monthly rate but is billed on an hourly basis.
 ---

 ## Generally Available Services